This post and its photos may contain affiliate links, view our disclosure policy.

 Small towns are kind of my jam.
 I love the slow pace, charm, and hidden gems that usually go undiscovered, for the most part, by those who prefer big city adventures.

-In 2005, Katrina demolished nearly everything I see as I drive along the coastal road today.
+In 2005, Katrina demolished nearly everything along the coastal road.

 In fact, ground zero for Katrina is just a few miles down the road in Waveland.